-The HCG diet basically consists of daily HCG injections coupled with a 500 calorie diet.
-In addition people are also told to refrain from using hardly any fat.
+The HCG diet consists of daily HCG injections coupled with a 500-calorie diet.
+In addition, people are also told to refrain from using hardly any fat.
 Even the fats in cosmetics are to be avoided during the HCG diet.
 There are many HCG diet books to help people with

 the food portion of the program.

-According to Simeons, giving HCG along with the 500 calorie diet was better for weight loss than just giving them 500 calories.
+According to Simeons, giving HCG along with the 500-calorie diet was better for weight loss than just giving them 500 calories.
 He claimed that his technique achieved fast weight loss without people being hungry.
-This he said was because HCG suppressed the appetite and enhanced people’s moods.
+This, he stated was because HCG suppressed the appetite and enhanced people’s moods.

-HCG injections also were alleged to burn fat from specific areas of the body.
+HCG injections also were alleged to burn fat from specific body areas.
 Today we would call this claim “spot reduction” – ridding fat from only certain locations like troublesome areas of the thighs for example.

-It’s my understandings that in the Kevin Trudeau’s weight loss book, he speculated that HCG stimulated the hypothalamus of the brain to get the body to start burning fat.
-Whether that's true or not I cannot say.
+It’s my understanding that in the Kevin Trudeau’s weight loss book, he speculated that HCG stimulated the hypothalamus of the brain to get the body to start burning fat.
+Whether that's true or not, I cannot say.